rennschnecke123/makeList-ipfs/README.md

 # makeList-ipfs
-show the whole content of your ipfs server in one html file
+shows the whole content of your ipfs server in one html file

 Syntax:<br>